Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 Comparing fixed deals side-by-side makes it easier to weigh unit rates, standing charges and any exit fees before you switch.

-Potential savings vs your current tariff
+Potential savings vs the cap

 Better fit for your meter & lifestyle